-- Pleasure Duty - 1.
-Operated at rated power and rated speed for short periods of time. - 2.
+- · Pleasure Duty - - 1.)
+Operated at rated power and rated speed for short periods of time. - · Light Duty - - 1.)
+Operated such that full rated power at maximum rated RPM is limited to 10% of operating time and continuous cruising RPM is limited to 90% of Wide-Open-Throttle RPM (when propped within specified RPM range). - 2.)
 Annual operating time is not to exceed 500 hours.